0x5c/quick-bot-no-pain/README.md

 ## License

-Copyright (c) 2019 0x5c
+Copyright (c) 2021 0x5c, classabbyamp

 This project is released under the MIT license.
 See `LICENSE` for the full license text.

 **Some parts** of this project are released under the terms of the Unlicense,
 and are identified as such in their documentation file.
+Essentially, there is no restriction on usage and distribution of these.
 See the relevant documentation files for the full license text.